avocadosulfur111213/rpeosoti/README.md

 # School Heaven

 **About**<br>
 Hello!
-I am the creator of School Heaven, It is a website with games, music, anime, and more!
+I am NOT the creator of School Heaven,this is a fork.
+It is a website with games, music, anime, and more!
 School Heaven website is still under development and I will have more things and features.
 If you want to suggest something e-mail ilyas.nekrasov@gmail.com or use the suggest channel.
 <br><br>
 **My Socials**<br>
 Discord: https://discord.com/invite/seWhGy6HWQ<br>